xcart/xcart-docs/_pages/kb_en/payments/paypal/setting_up_paypal_payments_pro.md

 To start accepting payments with PayPal Payments Pro in your X-Cart store (via X-Payments):

-   1. Make sure te addon X-Payments connector is {% "installed and enabled" ref_025khQBN %} in your X-Cart store.
+   1. Make sure te addon X-Payments connector is {% link "installed and enabled" ref_025khQBN %} in your X-Cart store.

    2. In your X-Cart store's Admin area, go to the Payment methods page (**Store setup > Payment methods**).
 In the section for Online methods, click **Add payment method**:
       ![xc5_pp_pro_addpayment.png]({{site.baseurl}}/attachments/ref_6k1NvzJp/xc5_pp_pro_addpayment.png)